Quasisymmetric Embeddability of Weak Tangents

-\begin{Corollary} Let $(X, d)$ be a proper hyperbolic metric space, $G$ be a group acting on $X$ by isometries and $\Lambda_c(G)$ be the conical limit set of $G$ on $X$.
-For any visual metric $d$ on $\partial_{\infty} X$, there exists a finite expanding cover on $\Lambda_c(G)$. \end{Corollary}
+\begin{Corollary} Let $(X, d_X)$ be a proper hyperbolic metric space, $G$ be a finitely generated group acting on $X$ by isometries and $\Lambda_c(G)$ be the conical limit set of $G$ on $X$.
+Then there exists an expanding cover of $\Lambda_c(G)$ for any visual metric on $\partial_{\infty} X$. \end{Corollary}